s-KaiNet/gulp-spsave/README.md

 			}));
 	});
 ```
 In this sample `base` will be equal to `App/ng`.
 If file path is `App/ng/controllers/HomeCtrl.js`, then it will saved under `AppAssets/controllers/HomeCtrl.js` (if some folders are missing, they will be created by `spsave` automatically).
 Next sample demonstrate how can you save it under `AppAssets/ng/controllers/HomeCtrl.js`

-3. You can also explicitly provide `base` for `gulp.src`:
+3.You can also explicitly provide `base` for `gulp.src`:

 ```
 gulp.watch("App/ng/**/*.js", function (event) {